gestom/GRIEF/README.md

 1. Running <i>./scripts/precision.sh</i>  creates a latex-formatted table that contains the error rates of the detector/descriptor combinations.
 1. Running <i>./scripts/draw.sh</i> draws (in xfig and pdf format) the dependence of the heading estimation error on the number of features extracted.

+##GRIEF training

+1. running <b>./scripts/evolveGrief.sh DATASET NUMBER</b> will evolve a NUMBER of GRIEF generations on DATATASET,
+1. training will be speeded-up if you restrict the number of images by creating a smaller dataset just for training,
+1. to reset the GRIEF to be the same as BRIEF <b>./scripts/resetGrief.sh</b>
+1. to switch to the GRIEF that was used in [[1](#references)], run <b>./scripts/restoreGrief.sh</b>
+1. to switch to an arbitrary GRIEF that was generated during the training, run <b>./scripts/restoreGrief.sh [grief_file]</b>.
+The <i>grief_files</i>  are in <i>grief_history</i> directory, which contains comparisons for the individual GRIEF generations and their fitness.

 ##References
 ======